Johnteh/Maskani/README.md

 - [components](./src/components/) to maximize code reusability in react
 - [hooks](./src/hooks/) custom hooks i used in the project.

-### BackEnd
+### BackEnd(firebase)
-I used firebase for backend
+check out firebase rules i used here [firebase rules](./rules.txt)
-- firebase authentication
+- firebase authentication.
+* To authenticate users
+* To login users.
 - firestore database to make collections(documents)
+* This is a Nosql database.
+In firebase They are called Collections.
-- firebase storage to store images.
+- firebase storage
+* to store images in my application.

 Runs `npm start`` in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.